+University Apartments

+University Housing

+611 Eagle Heights

-University Housing 625 Babcock Drive, Slichter Hall Madison, WI (608) 262-2522 housing.wisc.edu
+625 Babcock Drive, Slichter Hall

+Madison, WI

+Madison, WI

+(608) 262-3407

+(608) 262-2522

+housing.wisc.edu/apartments

+housing.wisc.edu

 The Dean of Students Office can provide you with assistance in working with your property manager if you live in a non-UW-Madison owned property.
 The Dean of Students Office cannot control whether or not a property manager agrees to requests for accommodation, but can assist you in making those requests.
 Please be aware that Dean of Students Office staff are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator for potential investigation.
 See above for Dean of Students Office contact information.